-INFLAMMATORY BIOMARKERS IN INDUCED SPUTUM FROM YOUNG CHILDREN WITH CYSTIC FIBROSIS
+PILOT STUDY OF INFLAMMATORY BIOMARKERS IN MATCHED INDUCED SPUTUM AND BRONCHOALVEOLAR LAVAGE FROM 2-YEAR-OLDS WITH CYSTIC FIBROSIS

 Background: In adults with cystic fibrosis (CF), induced sputum (IS) is a minimally invasive alternative to bronchoalveolar lavage (BAL) to monitor airway inflammation.
 Here, we investigated whether IS could yield biomarkers of early disease in young children with CF. Methods: We collected IS, BAL (right middle lobe and lingula) and blood, and performed chest computed tomography (CT) scans from 2-year-olds with CF (N=11) within a single visit.
 Molecular biomarkers included 20 immune mediators and soluble neutrophil elastase (NE).
 Cellular biomarkers consisted in frequency and phenotype (including surface NE) of T cells, monocytes / macrophages and neutrophils.
-Results: Six mediators were correlated between IS and BAL.
-Eight mediators showed similar levels in IS and BAL, including GRO-alpha, IL-1alpha, IL-6, IL-8, IP-10, M-CSF and VEGF.
-Four mediators were higher in IS than in both BAL fractions, including ENA-78, IL-1beta, I-TAC and TRAIL.
+Results: Eight mediators were correlated between IS and BAL.
+Nine mediators showed similar levels in IS and BAL, including CXCL1, CXCL8, IL-1alpha, IL-1RA, IL-6, CCL2, CXCL10, M-CSF and VEGF-A. Four mediators were higher in IS than in both BAL fractions, including CXCL5, IL-1beta, CXCL11 and TNFSF10.
 IL-10 and IFN-gamma were present in IS samples but largely undetectable in BAL.
 At the cellular level, T-cell frequency was lower in IS than in BAL.
 Monocytes / macrophages were dominant in IS and BAL with similar frequencies but differing expression of CD16 (lower in IS), CD115 and surface-associated NE (higher in IS).
 Meanwhile, soluble NE had lower activity in IS than in BAL.
 Neutrophil frequency and phenotype did not differ between IS and BAL.
-Importantly however, neutrophil frequency in IS correlated measures of lung damage by chest CT.
 Conclusions: IS collected from young children with CF yields molecular and cellular biomarkers of early airway inflammation and structural lung damage.

 Steps to reproduce